riganti/dotvvm-docs/Pages/basics-rest-api-bindings-building-own-api.md

 To enable DotVVM integration, call the `EnableDotvvmIntegration` extension method in the Swashbuckle configuration.

-In OWIN, this is typically done in `SwaggerConfig.cs` file
+In OWIN, this is typically done in `SwaggerConfig.cs` file.

 ```CSHARP
 config.EnableSwagger(c =>